Easily file an IRS tax extension for free.

 Finish filing your tax return as soon as you can.

-If you live in a state that charges income tax, you’ll need to file an extension for your state taxes and your federal taxes.
+If you live in a state that charges income tax, you’ll need to file a tax extension for your state taxes and your federal taxes.
 In most cases, a state extension gives you more time to file, not more time to pay.

 Yes!
 Sole proprietors and single-member LLCs can use the same Form 4868 for individual returns.

 Business owners of partnerships, multi-member LLCs, and corporations also have the option to file a tax extension for their business, though some things work a little differently.
-For instance, the deadline for partnerships and S corporations to request an extension is March 15.
+For instance, the deadline for partnerships and S corporations to request a tax extension is March 15.

-If you need more time to complete your 2022 tax return, you have until April 18, 2023, to file an extension.
-With an extension, you have until Oct.
-16, 2023, to file your return
+If you need more time to complete your 2023 tax return, you have until April 15, 2024, to file an extension.
+With a tax extension, you have until Oct.
+15, 2024, to file your return

 You can electronically request an extension by filing Form 4868 with TaxAct®.
 We can help you estimate your tax liability and file an extension for your federal tax return.